Maha: 26 naxals killed in encounter with police in Gadchiroli district | Law-Order

 - India

-''We have recovered the bodies of 26 naxals so far from the forest,'' said district Superintendent of Police Ankit Goyal.

-The gunbattle took place in the morning at Korchi in Mardintola forest area when a C-60 police commando team was conducting a search operation led by additional SP Soumya Munde, Goyal said.
-While identity of the slain naxals was yet to be ascertained, according to sources a top rebel leader was suspected to be among them.
+Maharashtra home minister Dilip Walse-Patil told PTI that the police were verifying if Teltumbde, who is one of the wanted accused in the Koregaon Bhima-Maoists links case, was among the slain rebels.
+Gadchiroli district Superintendent of Police Ankit Goyal said they had recovered the bodies of 26 naxals so far from the forest.
+The gunbattle began in the morning at Korchi in Mardintola forest area when a C-60 police commando team was conducting a search operation, Goyal said.

-Four police personnel were also seriously injured in the action and were taken to Nagpur by a helicopter for treatment, officials had said earlier.
+Four police personnel were also seriously injured in the action and were taken to Nagpur by a helicopter for treatment.

 The district lies on the border of Chhattisgarh.